TaitoUnited/full-stack-template/README.md

 If you later need to add stack components, see [orig-template](https://github.com/TaitoUnited/orig-template/) for examples.

-If you would rather use vue instead of react, copy example implementation from `client-vue` to your client directory.
-If you would rather use python instead of node.js, copy `server-py` to your server directory.
+If you would rather use other technologies than react and node.js, you can copy example implementations from [orig-template-alt](https://github.com/TaitoUnited/orig-template-alt/).

 ### Examples